 For most of our Great Loop voyage I have considered upgrading our 2003-vintage 40 pound Delta main anchor.
 I should have acted sooner, but yesterday I finally bit the bullet and bought a 55 pound Rocna.

 The Rocna anchor design was developed in 2004 by a sailor who had cruised more than 100,000 miles and wanted an anchor that would set, and reset if needed, more reliably than anchors he had used until then.
-The most noticeable change was addition of an odd-looking semicircular “rollbar” that helps the anchor turn over and get in position to set as soon as it hits the bottom.
+The most noticeable change was addition of an odd-looking semicircular “rollbar” that helps the anchor turn over and “set” as soon as it hits the bottom.
 There were other improvements including setting-skids and a sharp tip to quickly bury the anchor into the seabed.

-In the Great Loop and long distance cruising community, Rocna anchors (and others like them) have a cult-like following.
+We learned from the Great Loop and cruising community that Rocna anchors (and others like them) have a cult-like following.
 A number of Loopers have told me their Rocna anchors ALWAYS set the first time, without exception.
 I can’t say that about R&R’s original main anchor.
 In fact, because R&R’s main anchor tended to drag, the few times we have anchored overnight I was uncomfortable until I had put out a second anchor.
 Alan and Marti will remember from our St. John’s River cruise how the main anchor chain and the second anchor line twisted around each other overnight, making it very difficult to retrieve the anchors the next morning.

 So yesterday while we were in Port Huron, I contacted Tony at Great Lakes Marine Outfitters to talk about Rocna anchors.
 He is a practicing lawyer with a side business offering marine supplies and a high level of service.
 We reviewed Rocna‘s sizing chart and agreed that the 55-pound Rocna model 25 would be a solid choice for R&R, based on boat length and weight.